Smoking causes many illnesses, including cancers, heart disease, stroke and emphysema.

 - within the grounds of, and within four metres of entrances to, childcare centres, kindergartens, pre-schools, and primary and secondary schools

 - within four metres of entrances to children’s indoor play centres

 - within four metres of entrances to public hospitals and registered health centers within four metres of entrances to certain Victorian Government buildings

 - at train stations, tram platforms, or tram and bus shelters.

-As of 1 August 2017 it is against the law to smoke in outdoor dining areas of restaurants, cafes, take-away shops and licensed premises.
+Since 1 August 2017 it is also against the law to smoke or vape in outdoor dining areas of restaurants, cafes, take- away shops and licensed premises.

-Victoria’s tobacco laws make it illegal to sell any tobacco product to anyone under 18 years of age.
-Both the person who sells the product and their employer can get into trouble, unless the employer can prove they had no knowledge of the offence and had properly trained their staff.
+It is illegal to sell any tobacco or e-cigarette product to anyone under 18 years of age.
+Both the person who sells the product and their employer can get into trouble, unless the employer can prove they had no knowledge of the offence and had properly trained their safe.

 Inspectors from local councils investigate alleged offences and will issue a formal warning or fine, or provide education to the business owner, manager and staff.

 Under the Tobacco Act: